 The DevNet2020 organising committee has been impressed by the abstracts and sessions submitted by researchers, practitioners, policy-makers for this year’s conference.
-We are currently finalising the sessions and speaker order for the event.
-The deadline for abstract submissions was: 14 September.
+We are currently receiving presentation slides and scheduling IT testing with virtual speakers.
+Confirmed Speakers may download the DevNet2020 Speaker Guide here:

 - All submissions have been considered and successful speakers notified.